adomenech73/CoreOS/Vagrant/README.md

 #### Shared Folder Setup

-There is optional shared folder setup.
-Bya default is shared the fleetctl folder of the project.
+There is optional shared folder setup (by default the fleetctl folder is shared).
-You can try it out by adding a section to your Vagrantfile like this.
+You can try it out by adding a new section to your Vagrantfile like this.

 ```
 config.vm.network "private_network", ip: "172.17.8.150"